ChrstphrHll/npc_gen/students/Natylie Rathal.md

 ### Description
 - Elf Barbarian from Beleriand
 - 5th year Assault student in Jettenia
-- shoulder length wavy platinum hair that's plain, Pale Gray eyes, and Tan skin
+- long curly brunette hair that's wild, Pale Gray eyes, and Tan skin
 - Is Pleasant and Emotional, and has Speed as their ideal

 ### Organizations